n1nj4t4nuk1/n1nj4t4nuk1.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: example_pdf.pdf # you can also use external links here
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: Here you will find a brief overview of my professional background, including key experience, research interests, and technical skills.
+You can download the full detailed PDF version of my resume by clicking the PDF icon.
 toc:
   sidebar: left
 ---